Buying real estate in Busan?

 What's the realistic net rental yield after costs in Busan in 2026?

-Most landlords in Busan actually experience net yields between 1.0% and 2.5%, depending on how much they outsource management and how old their building is.
+Most Busan landlords realistically experience net yields between 1.0% and 2.5%, depending on how well they control costs and whether they self-manage or fully outsource to a property management company.

 You might want to check our latest analysis about gross and net rental yields in Busan.